ABCD-ReproNim/exercises/week_12/linear_mixed_effects.md

 ## Simple Dataset

-In our simple dataset, every participant has the same starting point (7000) and the same growth trajectory (6) which they follow perfectly.
+In the simple dataset we simulate below, every participant has the same starting point (7000) and the same growth trajectory (6) which they follow perfectly.
 In essence, each person is a clone that follows a deterministic growth trajectory.

 Since there is not any variance to be accounted for, a simple ordinary least squares analysis is most appropriate.